splunk/public-o11y-docs/gdi/monitors/apache-spark.md

 ```{include} /_includes/configuration.md
 ```

+### Example

-To activate this monitor in the Splunk Distribution of OpenTelemetry Collector, add one of the following to your agent configuration:
+To activate this monitor, add one of the following to your Collector configuration:

 ```yaml
 receivers: